Central Arkansas

-Central Arkansas, also known as the Little Rock metro, designated by the United States Office of Management and Budget as the Little Rock-North Little Rock-Conway Metropolitan Statistical Area, is the most populous metro area in the U.S. state of Arkansas.
-With an estimated 2020 population of 748,031, it is the most populated area in Arkansas.
-Located at the convergence of Arkansas's other geographic regions, the region's central location make Central Arkansas an important population, economic, education, and political center in Arkansas and the South.
+Central Arkansas, also known as the Little Rock metro, designated by the U.S. Office of Management and Budget as the Little Rock–North Little Rock–Conway, AR Metropolitan Statistical Area, is a metropolitan area U.S. state of Arkansas.
+With a population of 748,031 at the 2020 census, it is the most populated metropolitan statistical area in Arkansas.
+Located at the convergence of Arkansas's other geographic regions, the region's central location makes Central Arkansas an important population, economic, education, and political center in Arkansas and the South.
 Little Rock is the state's capital and largest city, and the city is also home to two Fortune 500 companies, Arkansas Children's Hospital, and University of Arkansas for Medical Sciences (UAMS).

 History

 The site known as "little rock" along the Arkansas River was found by explorer Bernard de la Harpe in 1722.
 The territorial capitol had been located at Arkansas Post in Southeast Arkansas since 1819, but the site had proven unsuitable as a settlement due to frequent flooding of the Arkansas River.
 Over the years, the "little rock" was known as a waypoint along the river, but remained unsettled.
 A land speculator from St. Louis, Missouri who had acquired many acres around the "little rock" began pressuring the Arkansas territorial legislature in February 1820 to move the capital to the site, but the representatives could not decide between Little Rock or Cadron (now Conway), which was the preferred site of Territorial Governor James Miller.
 The issue was tabled until October 1820, by which time most of the legislators and other influential men had purchased lots around Little Rock.
 The legislature moved the capital to Little Rock, where it has remained ever since.